Betong district: Geography

 Betong is on the Malaysian border.
-To the north is Than To, to the east is Chanae, (Narathiwat province).
+To the north is Than To, to the east is Chanae (Narathiwat province).
 To the south is the Malaysian state of Perak and to the west is Kedah.

 The highest point of the Sankalakhiri Range (Northern Titiwangsa Mountains), 1,533 m high Ulu Titi Basah (เขาหลวง), is on the Thai–Malaysian border between Betong District and Hulu Perak District of Perak.

 History

 In the past, this area was under Mueang Raman, Monthon Pattani.
 It was upgraded to a district in 1868 with the name Yarom.
 In 1930 the district name was changed to Betong.

 The name Betong is the Thai corruption of Betung, its original Malay name means 'bamboo'.

 Population

 In Betong, ethnic Thai Chinese and Thai Malay Muslims both outnumber native Buddhist Thais.
 At present there are five Chinese organizations.

 Economy

 Along with highways and roadways, the district is now connected by air with the help of Betong Airport.
-Currently, Nok Air and Bangkok Airways are operating to and from the airport, and in the future, Malaysia's Firefly Airlines has plans to fly to Betong.
+Currently, no commercial airlines service Betong Airport.

 The historically difficult travel to the capital district resulted in Betong being the only district in Thailand with its own vehicle registrar and license plate.